FHA 203(b) Loans vs FHA 203(k) Loans

 • A durable foundation with sufficient drainage

 The home must meet the FHA’s minimum property standards in order to be eligible for FHA loan financing.
-It should also adhere to FHA flipping rules, designed to prevent borrowers and lenders from falling prey to fraud.
+It should also adhere to FHA flipping rules, which are designed to prevent borrowers and lenders from falling prey to fraud.

 Found a home that needs significant work?
 Then you might be better off with an FHA 203(k) loan.